jensengroup/xyz2mol/README.md

 `conda install -c conda-forge xyz2mol`

-Setup for a standalone enviroment is avaliable via `Makefile`.
+Setup for a standalone environment is available via `Makefile`.
 To setup and test simply clone the project and make.

     git clone https://github.com/jensengroup/xyz2mol